 Some division of judicial opinion persists, again because "agent[s]" are included within the Title VII definition of "employer," as to the personal liability of individual supervisors and co-workers for hostile environment harassment or other discriminatory conduct.
-A majority of federal circuit courts to address the question-the Second,103 Fifth,104 Seventh,105 Ninth,106 Tenth107 and Eleventh108 and District of Columbia109-have interpreted agents in the statutory definition as merely incorporating respondeat superior and refused to impose personal liability on individuals while capping compensatory and punitive damages based on employer size, as the statute does, and exempting small businesses that employ less than 15 persons from Title VII altogether.
-Of the Courts of Appeals, only the Fourth Circuit110 has extended Title VII liability to supervisors in both their personal capacity where the supervisor
+A majority of federal circuit courts to address the question-the Second, Fifth, Seventh, Ninth, Tenth and Eleventh and District of Columbia -have interpreted agents in the statutory definition as merely incorporating respondeat superior and refused to impose personal liability on agents.
+These courts also note the incongruity of imposing personal liability on individuals while capping compensatory and punitive damages based on employer size, as the statute does, and exempting small businesses that employ less than 15 persons from Title VII altogether.
+Of the Courts of Appeals, only the Fourth Circuit has extended Title VII liability to supervisors in both their personal capacity where the supervisor exercised significant control over the plaintiff's hiring, firing, or conditions of employment.
+The First Circuit, the Third Circuit, the Sixth Circuit, and the Eight Circuit have yet to decide the issue, leading to contradictory results among the district courts in those jurisdictions.